YvesLangstonMays/MAPD/ReadMe.md

 The above differ significantly.
 What is the biological importance of this?

-Membership to C and D may represent a more broad and less specific role compared to the other memberhsip groups
+Membership to C and D may represent a more broad and less specific role compared to the other memberhsip groups?

+### Verification Against Known Proteins

+Cytokine-like nuclear factor n-pac (Q49A26) has an entropy of 0.21748 with dominant membership to cluster D. It is involved in regulating p38 MAP kinase activity by mediating stress activation of p38alpha/MAPK14 and specifically regulating MAPK14 signaling.

 ## Discussion

 - **2 dominant signaling states** explain most variance
-- But deeper analysis reveals **sub-structure**: multiple biological waves
+- Deeper analysis reveals **sub-structure**: multiple biological waves
 - HDBSCAN highlights sparsely activated phosphosites → potential rare regulators
 - Entropy analysis reveals **hub-like proteins bridging pathways**